Public Projects with Preferences and Predictions: Introduction

 \section{Introduction}

-In the public projects problem, a group of decisionmakers is faced with selecting one of multiple alternative projects to undertake.
+We study the public projects problem in which a group of decisionmakers is faced with selecting one of multiple alternative projects to undertake.
 Classically, the objective is to aggregate the \emph{preferences} of the decisionmakers in order to make a choice which most benefits the group as a whole.
-This paradigm includes social choice theory and mechanism design.
+Here, preferences will be modeled as quasilinear utility functions in a standard welfare-maximization framework, where a mechanism such as VCG might be employed.

-An alternative philosophy is to focus on aggregating \emph{information} about which alternative is the best.
-For example, a committee could make a decision either by voting (preferences), or by discussing until rough consensus is reached (information). \emph{Decision markets}~\citep{othman2010decision} have been proposed as a group decisionmaking mechanism in the information paradigm.
+Instead of preferences, a different philosophy for group decisionmaking is to focus on aggregating \emph{information} about which alternative is the best.
+For example, a committee could make a decision either by voting (preferences), or by discussing until consensus is reached (information).
+In the information-aggregation paradigm, \emph{decision markets}~\citep{othman2010decision} have been proposed as a group decisionmaking mechanism.
 There, forecasts about the impact of each alternative are produced by running prediction markets -- financial markets whose prices reflect predictions -- and then a decision is automatically chosen based on the predicted-best alternative.
-We likewise focus on \emph{predictions} as a source of credible, (partly) verifiable information.
+We likewise focus on \emph{predictions} as a source of credible, verifiable information.

-A public-projects problem can generally benefit from aggregation of both preferences and information.
-Can we design a mechanism for groups to make decisions based on both?
+A public projects problem can generally benefit from aggregation of both preferences and information.
+Can we design a formal mechanism for groups to make decisions based on both?
 There are only a few formal proposals in this spirit (see Section \ref{sec:related-work}).
 When agents can serve as both information aggregators and preference-driven decisionmakers, they may have incentives to manipulate in both roles.

+\paragraph{Model and main result.} In this paper, we will propose a mechanism that aggregates both preferences and predictions to select a public project.
+We consider monetary mechanisms and assume quasilinear utility, seeking social welfare guarantees.
+In our setting, each participant $i$ has a value $v_k^i \geq 0$ for each project $k$, with $V_k = \sum_i v_k^i$.
+Meanwhile, project $k$ has some \emph{external welfare impact} $B_k$ representing the impact on the social welfare of non-decisionmakers.
+For example, $B_k$ could reflect an externality imposed by project $k$ such as carbon emissions or another environmental impact (see Section \ref{subsec:outline}).
+In addition to their private values, the participants have private information, modeled as signals, relevant to each $B_k$.
+We consider the \emph{expected} external impact of alternative $k$ conditioned on all signals as $B_k^*$.
+We seek to aggregate the preferences $\{v_k^i\}$ and expected external impacts $\{B_k^*\}$ in order to maximize total social welfare: $\arg\max_k (V_k + B_k^*)$, the sum of welfare of the participants and the expected external impact.